multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emotionalmario.md

 * Michael Riegler, Pål Halvorsen, Vajira Thambawita, and Steven Hicks (SimulaMet Oslo, NO)
 * Duc-Tien Dang-Nguyen and Kristine Jorgensen (University of Bergen, NO)

-#### Task Schedule
+#### Task Schedule (Updated)
 * 13 July: Data release
 * 31 October: Runs due
 * 15 November: Results returned
-* 22 November: Working notes paper  <!-- Fixed.
-Please do not change.-->
+* 29 November: Working notes paper  <!-- Fixed.
+Please do not change.
+Exact date to be decided-->
-* 6-8 December: MediaEval 2021 Workshop <!-- Fixed.
+* 13-15 December 2021: MediaEval 2021 Workshop Online <!-- Fixed.
 Please do not change.
 Exact date to be decided-->